 Guide to Abandoned Places in Colorado

-Now, these towns remain stuck in their 19th century life as ghost towns.
+Now, they remain stuck in their 19th-century life as ghost towns.
 But just because no one lives there doesn’t mean that they are totally devoid of life.
-Many of the ghost towns in Colorado are considered to be national historic treasures, and are preserved and visited as such.
+Many of the ghost towns in Colorado are considered to be national historic treasures and are preserved and visited as such.

 A few western museums stage an “Old West” style ghost town with original buildings and artifacts.
-South Park City in Fairplay, and Gunnison’s Pioneer Museum are two examples.
-Being able to enter centuries-old saloons, still furnished with original 19th century stools and bars, is an unforgettable rush.
+South Park City in Fairplay and Gunnison’s Pioneer Museum are two examples.
+Being able to enter centuries-old saloons, still furnished with original 19th-century stools and bars, is an unmatched experience.

 Visiting Colorado’s Top Ghost Towns

-Some are remote and only accessible by 4×4, while others are just off a main road.
+The towns can be remote and only accessible by 4×4, while others are just off the main road.
 They make for a relaxing day trip and fun addition to your travels.
-Depending on the route back, some can be accessed in the winter, while others are best saved for spring, summer, and fall when the snow is melted and roads are clearer.
+Depending on the route some can be accessed in the winter, while others are best saved for spring, summer, and fall when the snow is melted and roads are clearer.